-Crystal Palace fans attending the fixture at Brighton & Hove Albion this Tuesday are reminded that they must bring either their membership or season-ticket card with their match ticket and that the name on the season/membership card must also match the name on the ticket in order to gain entry.
+Crystal Palace fans attending the fixture at Brighton & Hove Albion on Monday are reminded that they must bring either their membership or season-ticket card with their match ticket and that the name on the season/membership card must also match the name on the ticket in order to gain entry.

 The away end in the South Stand will open two hours before kick-off, and all fans entering the stadium will be searched, including all bags.
 All fans are advised to avoid bringing bags wherever possible to speed up the search process.

 Brighton will be running their three usual park & ride sites at Mill Road, Brighton Racecourse and Mithras House - all opening at 16:45 - and Palace fans travelling by car are advised to head to the racecourse site.

 The racecourse site [postcode BN2 9XZ] has the largest capacity and allows for the easiest access to and from the stadium.
 Please be advised that for this match, parking will be on Market Side of the Racecourse, therefore access will be via Manor Hill.
 Please follow directions from stewards.

 There is no on-site parking available at the stadium, however there are a limited number of spaces at the Bridge (Car Park B) to purchase, details via the club's website